NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 ====================================================

 In this chapter we will focus on how to process Earth images, or more specifically DigitalGlobe/Maxar data.
-This is different from our previous chapter in that at no point will we be using ISIS utilities.
+This example is different from the one in the previous chapter in that at no point will we be using ISIS utilities.
 This is because ISIS only supports NASA instruments, while most Earth images comes from commercial providers.

 In addition to DigitalGlobe/Maxar's satellites, ASP supports any Earth images that uses the RPC camera model format.
 How to process such data is described in :numref:`rpc`, although following this tutorial may still be insightful even if your data is not from DigitalGlobe/Maxar.

+If this is your first time running ASP, it may be easier to start with ASTER data (:numref:`aster`), as its images are free and much smaller than DigitalGlobe's.

 DigitalGlobe/Maxar provides images from QuickBird and the three WorldView satellites.
 These are the hardest images to process with Ames Stereo